ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-05-Springs.md

 ---

-A) It increases
+A) It becomes unpredictable

-B) It decreases
+B) It increases

 C) It stays the same

-D) It becomes unpredictable
+D) It decreases

 ---

-It decreases
+D) It decreases

 ///